 I recently wrote a blog post for the Association for Project Management (APM) around the benefits of Continuous Professional Development (CPD).

-Read the blog post here: https://www.apm.org.uk/blog/cpd-waste-time
+Read the blog post here: https://www.apm.org.uk/blog/cpd-is-a-waste-of-time/

 The blog post is reproduced below: